panthernet/ThunderED/readme.md

 * Ally & Corp Stats - get KM stats for selected alliances or corporations by day, month or year
 * FleetUP integration - announces and reminders for FleetUp ops
 * (BETA) Timers - built-in web server for important timers and events.
 Auto add timers for reinforced structure events!
-* (WIP) Mail Feeder - feed mail by key phrases from authenticated characters
+* (BETA) Mail Feeder - feed mail by labels from authenticated characters
 * (?)
 Channel MOTD integration - could be done by request

 # Build Requirements